w3club/MonadTestnet_2025/README.md

 ## Requieriments

-1. Set your 2CAPTCHA API on "solve_captcha.py" using "nano faucets/official_faucet/solve_captcha.py" - (currently officialfaucet no working at all)
+1. Set your 2CAPTCHA API on "solve_captcha.py" using "nano faucets/official_faucet/solve_captcha.py" - (currently official faucet no working at all)